lezhang7/colxlip/README.md

    - `--retrieval-sharegpt4v-10k`: Activate the ShareGPT4V-10K retrieval task.

 ## Training FLAIR
-For results displayed in the main paper, FLAIR used [DreamLIP](https://github.com/ant-research/DreamLIP)'s recaptioned [CC3M-recap](https://huggingface.co/datasets/qidouxiong619/dreamlip_long_captions), [CC12M-recap](https://huggingface.co/datasets/qidouxiong619/dreamlip_long_captions), [YFCC15M-recap](https://huggingface.co/datasets/qidouxiong619/dreamlip_long_captions) and combined(Merged-30M).
-To verify that FLAIR is fit for various data distributions, FLAIR is also trained on the original [CC3M](https://huggingface.co/datasets/pixparse/cc3m-wds) and [PixelProse](https://huggingface.co/datasets/tomg-group-umd/pixelprose) for the appendix of the paper.
+For results displayed in the main paper, FLAIR used [DreamLIP](https://github.com/ant-research/DreamLIP)'s recaptioned [CC3M-recap](https://huggingface.co/datasets/qidouxiong619/dreamlip_long_captions), [CC12M-recap](https://huggingface.co/datasets/qidouxiong619/dreamlip_long_captions), [YFCC15M-recap](https://huggingface.co/datasets/qidouxiong619/dreamlip_long_captions) and combined (Merged-30M).
+To verify that FLAIR is fit for various data distributions, FLAIR is also trained on the original [CC3M](https://huggingface.co/datasets/pixparse/cc3m-wds) and [PixelProse](https://huggingface.co/datasets/tomg-group-umd/pixelprose), results presented in the appendix of the paper.
 Notably, FLAIR requires all pre-training dataset to be processed into the [webdataset](https://github.com/webdataset/webdataset) format, to achieve higher I/O efficiency for large-scale training.
 In the pre-training dataset preparation step, we will take [CC3M-recap](https://huggingface.co/datasets/qidouxiong619/dreamlip_long_captions) as an example to demonstrate how to prepare the pretraining data.
 The preparation for other datasets should be similar.

 ### Prepare Pre-training Data
 1. Download DreamLIP's annotations for CC3M-recap: